-- There will be up to twelve problem sets posted to the course website, due at the beginning of class on the day shown.
-The lowest two scores will be dropped when calculating the homework grade. - Problems will focus on conceptual material, with some calculational problems. - You are encouraged to work on solving the problems together.
+- There will be a posted file containing off-line practice problems. - The problems will be computational as well as simple and direct applications of definitions and theorems. - You will be expected to master this material: the midterm will also test your ability to quickly solve problems of this type. - There will be up to twelve problem sets posted to the course website, due at the beginning of class on the day shown.
+The lowest two scores will be dropped when calculating the homework grade. - Problems will focus on conceptual material. - Each problem set will feature "bonus" problems which are more difficult; these will be scored separately. - You are encouraged to work on solving the problems together.
 However, each of you must write your solutions independently, in your own words.
 You may (and should) share your ideas but you may not share your written work. - It is possible that only certain problems from a problem set will be selected for grading. - To the extent possible solutions will be posted on the secure (Connect) website.